 Hypertension, or high blood pressure, in dogs is a warning sign and complication of many canine diseases.
 Recognizing the signs can be tricky, especially as your dog ages.
-But knowledge is power and hypertension can be diagnosed and managed.
-Integrative veterinarian Dr. Julie Buzby equips you to be proactive in caring for a senior dog with hypertension.
+But knowledge is power, and hypertension can be manageable.
+Integrative veterinarian Dr. Julie Buzby equips you to be proactive in caring for a senior dog with high blood pressure.

 If you notice your dog is slowing down or exhibiting changes in behavior, how can you differentiate between normal signs of aging and something more serious like hypertension?